nanpiyaporn/nanpiyaporn/README.md

 # Hello World!
 ## 👋 My name is Piyaporn Puangprasert.
 My nickname is Nan.
 ## I am a Business Analytics and Information Technology (BAIT) major student at Rutgers University(New Brunswick, NJ).
-## Also, I got accepted into the Master of Information Technology and Analytics (MITA) program
+## Master of Information Technology and Analytics (MITA) program soon to be.

 - 🔭 I’m currently working on the events hub student project with my team
 - 🌱 I’m currently learning the Java program language